flairNLP/transformer-ranker/examples/01-text-classification.md

 ```

 Key parameters to consider:
-- `dataset_downsample` (0.2): Reduces dataset size for faster ranking.
-The ranker will log the reduced number of texts as: _"Dataset size: 1190 for TREC (downsampled to 0.2)"_.
+- `dataset_downsample` (0.2): Reduces the dataset size to speed up ranking.
+The ranker will log the dataset size as: _"Dataset size: 1190 for TREC (downsampled to 0.2)"_.
-- `text_column` (optional): The name of the column containing texts (e.g. sentences, documents, words).
+- `text_column` (optional): Specifies the column that contains the text (e.g., sentences, documents, words).
-- `label_column` (optional): The name of the column for labels.
+- `label_column` (optional): Specifies the column for labels.
 Labels can be strings, integers, or floats for regression tasks.
-For TREC’s fine-grained categories, set this to `label_column=fine_label`.
+For fine-grained categories in TREC, use `label_column=fine_label`.
 - `text_pair_column` (optional): For tasks that involve text pairs, specify the second text column.

 Run the ranker with your list of language models: